RMJuanRuiz/Angular-Custom-Schematics/README.md

 This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.

+Using Angular Schematics API to create a custom HTTP Service implementing by default CRUD methods, A Component using Tailiwild classes and a Custom Directive implementing ElementRef and Renderer2.

 ### Testing

 To test locally, install `@angular-devkit/schematics-cli` globally and use the `schematics` command line tool.
 That tool acts the same as the `generate` command of the Angular CLI, but also has a debug mode.